jbillcliffe/portfolio2-hypermarket-cheap/README.md

 ### Wireframe Design

 Wireframe was created using Figma[^1].
-The wireframe includes initial function ideas and allocation of variables, functions and how to apply a good flow to the program to ensure it is effective
+The wireframe includes initial function ideas and allocation of variables, functions and how to apply a good flow to the program to ensure it is effective.

 ![Image of wireframe created for Hypermarket Cheap](readme/design/wireframe-figma.png)

 ### Logo